Keystroke Dynamics: Concepts, Techniques, and Applications: INTRODUCTION

-Methods of authentication are a crucial aspect of computer security because of the sensitive data stored on servers and cloud storage around the world.
-Therefore, these storage systems need to adopt several layers of security using multiple factors of authentication.
-Usernames and passwords are the most used form of authentication.
-To add extra layers of security, biometric authentication has been introduced, such as fingerprints, facial recognition, and iris scans.
-Also gaining attention is behavioral biometric authentication such as monitoring- keystrokes, and voice recognition.
-Keystroke biometric authentication systems are a convenient and user friendly authentication option.
-Though it shows great potential, its real world application so far has been limited.
-Keystroke biometric authentication systems have several advantages. \begin{enumerate} \item They are cost effective as no additional hardware is required, only the regular keyboard is needed. \item They are non-intrusive and does not create any extra hassle for the user. \item The systems can be deployed remotely. \end{enumerate} Keystroke authentication operates by creating a template for each user based on their typing pattern during an enrollment period.
-Once enrolled, the test sample from the user is contrasted with the representation of that same user and a matching score will be calculated.
-Matching scores are calculated based on the timing features of keystrokes. \autoref{fig:Keystroke_feature} provides an overview of the timing features of keystrokes.
+Keystroke-based biometric authentication systems are a convenient and user-friendly authentication method in which a person is authenticated based on their typing pattern.
+Although such systems have great potential, their application in the real world so far has been limited.
+Keystroke biometric authentication systems have several advantages: \begin{enumerate} \item They are cost-effective as no additional hardware is required; only the regular keyboard is needed. \item They are non-intrusive and do not create any extra hassle for the user. \item The systems can be deployed remotely. \end{enumerate} Keystroke authentication operates by creating a template for each user based on their typing pattern during an enrollment period.
+Once enrolled, the test sample from the user is contrasted with the representation of the same user and a matching score will be calculated.
+Matching scores are calculated on the basis of the timing features of keystrokes. \autoref{fig:Keystroke_feature} provides an overview of the timing features of keystrokes.

-Researchers use three kinds of keystroke data for authentication. \begin{enumerate} \item Free-text, also known as dynamic text \cite{murphy2017shared}.
-Free-text permits the user to type freely without any restriction.
-For example, if a user writes a paragraph on a topic, it will be free-text. \item Fixed-text or static text \cite{killourhy2009comparing}.
+Researchers use three types of keystroke data for authentication: \begin{enumerate} \item Free-text, also known as dynamic text, allows the user to type freely without any restriction \cite{murphy2017shared}.
+For example, if a user writes a paragraph on a topic, it will be free-text.
+Free-text based keystroke dynamics can enable continuous authentication as a user types. \item Fixed-text or static text \cite{killourhy2009comparing}.
 Fixed-text is constant during the authentication process, during both template creation and testing.
-An example of fixed-text is a password. \item Semi Fixed-text, shares some characteristics wit free and fixed-text.
-Example of semi fixed-text - linux commands, the keystroke data of this paper \cite{wahab2021utilizing}. \end{enumerate}
+The keystroke data for a password can be used to create a second authentication factor. \item Semi fixed-text shares some characteristics with free and fixed-text.
+Examples of semi fixed-text include Linux commands \cite{wang2024keystroke} and the webform keystroke data \cite{wahab2021utilizing}. \end{enumerate}